Train

 Learn more about the various renewal works in our rail network.

-Rail Reliability
+Rail reliability

 Rail reliability will continue to be a top priority.
 Since 2019, we have achieved and maintained our target of at least 1 million Mean Kilometres Between Failure (MKBF) across our rail network, making us one of the leading metro systems worldwide for reliability.